mpolimeno/sdsu-sage-tutorial-git/about.rst

           sage: len(str(v))
           4349

-Having a comprehensive help system built into Sage is one of it's greatest features and the sooner you get comfortable with using it the faster you will be able to use the full power of this CAS.
+Having a comprehensive help system built into Sage is one of it's best features and the sooner you get comfortable with using it the faster you will be able to use the full power of this CAS.

 .. _notebook_help:

 ``?`` and the notebook
 --------------------------

 As noted before, there are small differences between the comand line and the notebook.
-The note book is generally  more intuitive for those  who are used to point-and-click interfaces.
+The notebook is generally more intuitive for those  who are used to point-and-click interfaces.

-Suppose that instead of the least common multiple, you are looking for the *greatest common divisor* of two integers.
-In the notebook, I begin by typing into an input box ``g`` and then hitting the tab key.
+Suppose that instead of the least common multiple, you are looking to compute the *greatest common divisor* of two integers.
+In the notebook, you begin the search in much the same way as you did on the command line, by typing into an input box ``g`` and then hitting the tab key.

 .. image:: pics/tabcompletion-ex1.png
         :alt: Finding the gcd() command using tab completion.
 	:width: 800px
 	:height: 525px

-What you see is an overlay  of all the completions that you can scroll through using the arrow keys.
-You can navigate the options using a mouse.
-Once again, I see an option which looks like it should be what I am looking for, the :func:`gcd` function, but I am not quite sure.
-So I type ``gcd?`` and click on the ``evaluate`` link at the bottom of the cell.
+What you see is an overlay of all the completions.
+You can scroll through this list by using the arrow keys or by using a mouse to highlight the desired options.
+Like previously, you see the :func:`gcd` function which looks like it is what you are looking for.
+To confirm this, you type ``gcd?`` and click on the ``evaluate`` link at the bottom of the cell.

 .. image:: pics/tabcompletion-ex2.png
         :alt: Using ? to find a description of gcd()
 	:width: 800px
 	:height: 525px

-To exit the help just click anywhere on the screen.
+To exit the help system overlay just click anywhere on the screen.

 .. _contributing: